ArchSkorne/pen-testing-labs/user-context.md

 # Consolidated next steps (from chat)
 -- Document each month's labs in Markdown and keep them printable.
  - Use STAR stories to connect industrial experience to cyber scenarios and include them in `lab-notes.md`.
  - Add preparatory Month0 tasks: environment setup, tool installs, VM snapshotting, legal/safety checklist.
-- Build a professional portfolio on GitHub using this repo; make weekly progress visible.
+ - Build a professional portfolio on GitHub using this repo; make monthly progress visible.

 ## Month0 — Preparatory checklist (start here)
 Follow these steps before starting Month01 labs.
 Complete items in order and mark them in `Month00/monthly-progress.md`.